tspaja2025/sort-algorithm-visualizer/README.md

 *   Inspiration from other visualizers like [visualgo.net](https://visualgo.net/en/sorting) and  [sortvisualizer.com](https://www.sortvisualizer.com/)
 *   Algorithms and pseudocode from various educational resources (e.g., CLRS, Wikipedia)

-This is the current readme.md for my Sort Algorithm Visualizer project.
-Any improvements that could be made?